-RELATED WORK
+76 2 RELATED WORK

 Several studies explored tangled changes and concern separation in code reviews.
-Tao et al. (2012) investigated the role of understanding code changes during the software development process, exploring practitioners' needs.
-Their study outlined that grasping the rationale when dealing with the process of code review is indispensable.
-Moreover, to understand a composite change, it is useful to break it into smaller ones each concerning a single issue.
-Rigby et al. (2014) empirically studied the peer review process for six large, mature OSS projects, showing that small change size is essential to the more fine-grained style of peer review.
-Kirinuki et al. (2014) provided evidence about problems with the presence of multiple concepts in a single code change.
-They showed that these are unsuitable for merging code from different branches, and that tangled changes are different to review because practitioners have to seek the changes for the specified task in the commit.
+Tao and Kim in-77 vestigated the role of understanding code changes during the software development process, exploring 78 practitioners' needs (Tao et al., 2012).
+Their study outlined that grasping the rationale when dealing with 79 the process of code review is indispensable.
+Moreover, to understand a composite change, it is useful 80 to break it into smaller ones each concerning a single issue.
+Rigby et al. empirically studied the peer 81 review process for six large, mature OSS projects, showing that small change size is essential to the more 82 fine-grained style of peer review (Rigby et al., 2014).
+Kirinuki et al. provided evidence about problems 83 with the presence of multiple concepts in a single code change (Kirinuki et al., 2014).
+They showed that 84 these are unsuitable for merging code from different branches, and that tangled changes are different to 85 review because practitioners have to seek the changes for the specified task in the commit.
+86

-Regarding empirical controlled experiments on the topic of code reviews, the most relevant work is by Uwano et al. (2006).
-They used an eye-tracker to characterize the performance of subjects reviewing source code.
-Their experimentation environment enabled them to identify a pattern called scan, consisting of the reviewer reading the entire code before investigating the details of each line.
-In addition, their qualitative analysis found that participants who did not spend enough time during the scan took more time to find defects.
-Uwano's experiment was replicated by Sharif, Falcone & Maletic (2012).
-Their results indicated that the longer participants spent in the scan, the quicker they were able to find the defect.
-Conversely, review performance decreases when participants did not spend sufficient time on the scan, because they find irrelevant lines.
-Recently, Baum, Schneider & Bacchelli (2019) highlighted how performance in code review is significantly higher when code changes are small, whereas complex and longer changes lead to lower review effectiveness.

-Even if MCR is now a mainstream process, adopted in both open source and industrial projects, we found only two studies on change partitioning and its benefits for code review.
+Regarding empirical controlled experiments on the topic of code reviews, the most relevant work is 87 by Uwano et al. (2006).
+They used an eye-tracker to characterize the performance of subjects reviewing 88 source code.
+Their experimentation environment enabled them to identify a pattern called scan, consisting 89 of the reviewer reading the entire code before investigating the details of each line.
+In addition, their 90 qualitative analysis found that participants who did not spend enough time during the scan took more 91 time to find defects.
+Uwano's experiment was replicated by Sharif et al. (2012).
+Their results indicated 92 that the longer participants spent in the scan, the quicker they were able to find the defect.
+Conversely, 93 review performance decreases when participants did not spend sufficient time on the scan, because they 94 find irrelevant lines.
+95 Even if MCR is now a mainstream process, adopted in both open source and industrial projects, we 96 97 found only two studies on change partitioning and its benefits for code review.
 The work by Barnett et al. (2015) analyzed the usefulness of an automatic technique for decomposing changesets.
 They found a positive association between change decomposition and the level of understanding of the changesets.
 According to their results, this would help time to review as the different contexts are separated.
-Tao & Kim (2015) proposed a heuristic-based approach to decompose changeset with multiple concepts.
+Tao and Kim (2015) proposed a heuristic-based approach to decompose changeset with multiple concepts.
 They conducted a user study with students investigating whether their untangling approach affected the time and the correctness in performing review-related tasks.
 Results were promising: Participants completed the tasks better with untangled changes in a similar amount of time.
 In spite of the innovative techniques they proposed to untangle code changes and in these promising results, the evaluation of effects of change decomposition was preliminary.